 Dons created a chance of their own two minutes later when Alli found Afobe inside the area but, after wriggling away from one challenge, the on-loan Arsenal man saw his shot blocked.

 Mark Randall and Samir Carruthers were introduced for the injured Potter and Hitchcock on 55 and 66 minutes respectively, with Bowditch switching to the number 10 role.

 Out of nothing, Crawley were gifted the opportunity to draw level on 68 minutes when McLeod was brought down in the penalty area by McFadzean, who was subsequently shown a red card.
 Martin, quiet up until this point, saved the penalty to deny the ex-Don a goal on his return to stadiummk.
 Jordan Spence replaced Bowditch as a result of going down to 10 men.

 Martin was at it again shortly afterwards, pulling off a wonderful save to deny Conor Henderson from 35 yards.

-Despite going down to 10 men, the Dons continued to look for a second and Afobe almost provided it but his sweetly-struck free-kick cannoned off the post and Brian Jensen’s back and away from danger with 15 minutes remaining.
+Despite going down to 10 men, the Dons continued to look for a second and Afobe almost provided it but his sweetly-struck free-kick cannoned both off the post and Brian Jensen’s back and away from danger with 15 minutes remaining.